Recreating the Country

 Look for helpful indicators of where indigenous plants will best grow.

-Plant near remnant grassland plants:
+Plant near surviving remnant grassland plants:

-• The island plantings will help surviving grassland plants spread.
+• The island plantings will help surviving grassland plants spread

 Choose the best soil for native plants:

-• Low in nutrients – Lush green and vigorous weed growth indicates rich soil that is high in nitrogen (N) and phosphorus (P).
+• Low in nutrients – lush green and vigorous weed growth indicates rich soil that is high in nitrogen (N) and phosphorus (P).
 These soils are perfect for the weedy interlopers and will need nutrient stripping to lower N & P to suit the grassland champions – (see the next section on nutrient stripping).

 • Outside the drip-line of big trees – Big trees do lower N & P in soil, which the champions prefer, but they also take most of the moisture.
 If the soil becomes very dry over spring and summer, the grassland champions will struggle to survive without extra watering.
-The champions more suited to very dry conditions are highlighted in yellow on the champions table.
+The champions more suited to the very dry conditions under trees are highlighted in yellow on the champions table.

 • Small carnivorous plants like Sundews, Diuris sp., are a sure sign that N & P levels are very low.
 These clever plants get the N & P they need by trapping small insects.